-These workshops are scheduled for Tuesday, Wednesday, and Thursday afternoons to permit interns in the western time zones to participate.
+These workshops are scheduled for afternoons to permit interns in the western time zones to participate.
 The workshops (but not the orientations or discussion groups) will also be available to interested students in the extramural community.
-You will find a table summarizing the complete summer schedule at https://www.training.nih.gov/nih_summer_internship curriculum.

 Watch for the following:

-Tuesday (and some Friday)
+Tuesday and Friday